Do you have food allergy (wheat, crab, milk, coffee) like me?

 If you ask if it is troublesome, of course, it is.
 But, this is the only way for me to live longer and enjoy myself, and most importantly, I won't regret my life because I know I tried to stay healthy.

 So, why am I sharing a menu from Denny's?
 Because they inform the eaters of their meal ingredients.
 On top of that, they have English menus.
 Life is easier.

 Not all thick people are caused by eating a lot.
-Some are just hormonal problems they have since birth.
+Some are just hormonal problems they have had since birth.